44 (0)113 343 2693

 Graphic Care: Gender, Comics, and Dependency Work.
 Comics & Medicine: Navigating the Margins, 2012 (Toronto, ON, Canada).

 Dementia, Caregiving and Narrative in Michael Ignatieffs Scar Tissue.
 Aging, Old Age, Memory, Aesthetics Conference, 2011 (Toronto, ON).

 Parodies of Love: The Demands of Care in Alice Munros Fiction.
 Association of Canadian College and University Teachers of English, 2010 (Montreal, QC, Canada).

 Caring for Relative Others: Alterity and Narrative in Michael Ignatieffs Scar Tissue.
 Association of Canadian College and University Teachers of English, 2009 (Ottawa, ON, Canada).

-I would welcome enquiries from potential research students thinking of working on any issue connected to representations of disability, aging, dementia, care, the medical humanities, the posthuman, comics, or Canadian literature.
+I would welcome enquiries from potential research students thinking of working on any issue connected to representations of disability, aging, dementia, care, the medical humanities, the posthuman, animal studies, comics, or Canadian literature.

 - American Words, American Worlds

 - Home Bodies: Domestic Animals in Contemporary Literature